Applications now open! Priority deadline June 30, 2021

-The Center for Community Engagement employs six AmeriCorps members to support school-based academic assistance programs and family engagement classes, events and projects as part of the Seattle University Youth Initiative.
+The Center for Community Engagement employs AmeriCorps members to support school-based academic assistance programs and family engagement classes, events and projects as part of the Seattle University Youth Initiative.

 Seattle University's partnership with Bailey Gatzert Elementary School is integral to the Youth Initiative.
 Services range from one-to-one tutoring, to helping small groups, to leading academic and enrichment activities after school.
-The CCE also offers programming for parents/guardians of K-5th grade students.
+The Center for Community Engagement (CCE) also offers programming for parents/guardians of K-5th grade students.
 The goals of our family engagement efforts are to empower families to understand the importance of their role in their child’s academic life and to strengthen the school to home connection.

 The Center for Community Engagement and the Shinnyo-en Foundation have partnered to offer a 10-month paid fellowship to one recent Seattle University undergraduate to serve with a local, community partner organization.
 This Fellow will represent Seattle University within a cohort of Shinnyo Fellows from other universities across the US to carry out the Shinnyo-en Foundation’s Infinite Paths to Peace Initiative.

 The Post-Undergraduate Shinnyo Fellow is funded to further develop leadership and reflective skills, and to introduce, implement and/or institutionalize the Foundation’s philosophy of peacebuilding through service in the community and on campus.
 The fellow will provide campus-community engagement, relationship building and maintenance, research, programming, communications, and administrative support.
 In addition, Shinnyo-en Foundation sponsors the participation of the Shinnyo Fellows and their mentors at the Fellows Summer Orientation and Annual Retreat in August.